Welcome

 -

-cameras notification time: switches to allow notifications from cameras in this area for each time period (day, dusk, night, dawn).
+cameras notification time: switches to allow notifications from cameras in this area for each period (day, dusk, night, dawn).

 -